 Choosing a strength will very much depend on your requirements, in general its best to start low.
 You may find relief with just a few drops of a low strength or you could need a slightly stronger one.
 Our oils range from 300mg (3%) – 2000mg (20%), they came in 10ml bottles for maximum potency.
 Our oils are high strength, which mean you use less oil.

-- Start small – When beginning CBD, it’s best to start with a smaller dose.
+- Start small – When beginning CBD it’s best to start with a smaller dose.
 As with any new product, it is important to become familiar with how your body responds to CBD before increasing the dose.
-If you are new to CBD we encourage you to start with the lower dosages and gradually work your way up to the dose that works for you.
+If you are new to CBD we encourage you to start with the lower dose and gradually work your way up to the dose that works for you.

 - Understanding CBD Strengths – CBD requires some trial and error to get the right amount for your body.
 With patience and practice, you should be able to get to that “happy point” within just a few days of working with it.

-For example; If you had two bottles of 10% CBD oil, one in 30ml and one in 10ml – or tho they are the same strength, the one in 30ml is three times weaker than the one in the 10ml, because it’s diluted in 20ml extra of carrier oil.
-Which means you would need to take three times the amount of oil to get the same equivalent of CBD than you would from the 10ml.
+For example; If you had two bottles of 1000mg CBD oil – one 10ml and one 30ml, although they are the same strength, the 10ml is 10% and the 30ml is 3.33%.
+This means you would need to take three times the amount of the 30ml oil to get the same equivalent of CBD than you would from the 10ml.

 Isolate CBD are products that only contain one compound, CBD.